 Why a will is important

 A will is a key part of your financial future and a cornerstone of your estate plan.
 It guides the distribution of your assets upon your death.
-Whether you’re married or single, a will could help prevent family feuds and expensive court proceedings.
-If you die without a will in place, state laws dictate how your property gets divided.
+Whether you’re married or single, a will could help prevent misunderstandings later.
+If you die without a will in place, state laws dictate how your assets get divided.

 A will allows you to assign an executor to handle the distribution of your assets, name guardians for your kids and pets, provide funeral directions, and more.

 You may not need a lawyer to create a will; online DIY wills are available.
-However, if your situation is complicated or you don’t feel comfortable creating this important directive on your own, seek in-person help.
+However, if your situation is complicated or you don’t feel comfortable creating this important directive on your own, use the paid option to consult with an attorney, or seek in person help.

 What to do after creating a will